-Keith joined the College as Principal and Chief Executive in 2009.
+Nick joined the College as Chief Executive in 2019.
 He is a member of the Finance & General Purposes Committee, Quality, Standards & Student Affairs Committee, Search & Governance Committee and Strategy & Estates Committee.

 Tony is Managing Director of Engage Media Training.
 Prior to this, he spent 10 years overseeing the strategic management of The Press Association’s journalism and media training business.